Zions Bancorporation, N.A. research snapshot

 Valuation and margin of safety

-At $70.66, the calculated valuation was about 10.99x TTM PE and 1.44x book value, with a 2.55% dividend yield.
-That is not an extreme price for a profitable bank, but the margin of safety depends on credit losses and funding costs staying controlled because book value can fall when asset quality or liquidity confidence deteriorates.
+At $69.70, the calculated valuation was about 8.88x reported trailing PE and 1.34x book value, with a 2.58% dividend yield.
+The trailing PE is flattered by about $1.31 per share of one-time gains, so the forward multiple near 10.6x is more relevant.
+The margin of safety depends on credit losses and funding costs staying controlled because book value can fall when asset quality or liquidity confidence deteriorates.

 Source-backed data